anarres-org/register_LDAP/README.md

 * `bind_credentials`: Password for that account.
 * `home_directory`: Path of the home directory of the new user (eg.
   `/home/users/john`).
+* `get_highest_uid_command`: Shell command to get the highest uidNumber from the already registered user in the LDAP server.

 ## Dependencies